 As we’ll see, ADHD and creativity are common sidekicks, and the links to flow state psychology highlight how intense focus is well within reach.

 Even for those who don’t have ADHD, there are lessons to be learned that might give you a greater appreciation for the creative gifts that come with different types of attention.

 ADHD Is Both A Gift and A Curse

 ADHD is diagnosed when people have enough symptoms of either inattention and/or hyperactivity/impulsiveness.
 Despite the name, it’s less an attention deficit than a problem regulating it.

-Some research suggests there is a change in the brain’s reward pathways, specifically lower dopamine transporters.
-Other research highlights lower working memory capacity, which makes for greater difficulty holding information in mind.
+Some research suggests there is a difference in the brain’s reward pathways for people with ADHD, specifically lower dopamine transporters.
+Other research into the ADHD highlights lower working memory capacity, which makes for greater difficulty holding information in mind.

 It is not difficult to see where the difficulties lie.
 Getting things done means being able to concentrate on them long enough to see them finished.
 If you cannot do that, you’ll have a lot of unfinished projects lying about.

-But why then do some of the most successful and creative people in the world have ADHD?
+But why then do some of the most successful and creative entrepreneurs have ADHD?

 Virgin founder Richard Branson, inventor Dean Kaman, and internet pioneer Alan Meckler have all been diagnosed with ADHD.
 Many others throughout history likely had it before there was any recognition of it.

 Did they overcome a problem to find success despite it?
 Or did they use it to their advantage?